stat6250-s17/course-questions-wiki/week-05/README.md

 - Question (yyan11−stat6250): What is initializing variables?
 - Answer (yyan11−stat6250): The remaining variables are initialized to missing.
 Missing numeric values are represented by periods, and missing character values are represented by blanks.
 - Question (dlee117−stat6250): If I was missing the item name, what symbol would represent this missing value?
+- Question (kveng−stat6250): Why do the remaining variables are initialized to missing?

 [Course Textbook Chapter 6, Problem 5]